 The assessments that follow all use the same HLS sortie mission lunar stay.
 The lunar stay starts on November 14, 2024 and runs for 5.8 days.
 The Altair lander is located at the lunar south pole at the HLS design reference mission site 01 [ ref. ].
 The Altair lander is oriented so that the Altair x-axis is pointing east.
 (The axis labeled “ram” in the render is the Altair x-axis.)

-Figure 10.5-7 is a render of the number of penetrations per square meter per year contouring the Altair geometry model.
+Figure 10.5-7 is a rendering of the number of penetrations per square meter per year contouring the Altair geometry model.
 The sporadic and ejecta contours are on two different scales.
-Because the number of ejecta penetrations is so much smaller than the number of sporadic meteoroid penetrations if the two renders used the same color map the color scale would crush ejecta contours into the dark blue.
+Because the number of ejecta penetrations is so much smaller than the number of sporadic meteoroid penetrations if the two renderings used the same color map the color scale would crush ejecta contours into the dark blue.